October 28th is the day we officially celebrate Plush Animal Lover’s Day and International Animation Day.

 Did you know that on this day in 1858, Macy’s opened their first department store in New York?
 On their first day of business, the company made $11.08, equivalent to $326.82 in today’s money.

-Keep reading for more facts about October 28
+Keep reading for more interesting facts about October 28th in history!

 42 people were buried alive in a landslide in Bafoussam, Cameroon.